 “When we are real with ourselves and others, the change occurs even before the conversation has ended,” says Scott.
 “Insights about who we are and what we really want and need are already at work, rearranging our interior furniture, cleaning our internal closet of unnecessary clutter, revealing the way we must go.”

-Ironically, the realities that we hold to be truth can be the very layers of stratum that are inhibiting realization of the solution.
-Like Scott mentions, they're internal, so they may be subconscious.
+Ironically, the realities that we hold to be truth can be the very layers of stratum that are inhibiting the realization of the solution.
+As Scott mentions, they’re internal, so they may be subconscious.

 Challenge these realities.
 Ask yourself why you are bringing these contexts into your current relationships, both at work and at home.
 Chances are, they are going to impact your ability to problem-solve.
 This exercise applies to everyone at all levels within an organization.

 Ouch.
 That hurts.
 But so do growing pains.
 And uncomfortable is where change happens, where the “aha” happens.

 And the brilliant result of a fierce conversation—where the employee is the problem-solver— is that the change that needs to occur (whether a plan of action or a shift in your attitude or perspective on the situation) has changed, within that moment.